NVIDIA/aistore/docs/python_sdk.md

   from the archive
 - `chunk_size` _int, optional_ - chunk_size to use while reading from stream
 - `etl_name` _str, optional_ - Transforms an object based on ETL with etl_name
-- `writer` _BufferedWriter, optional_ - User-provided writer for writing content output.
+- `writer` _BufferedWriter, optional_ - User-provided writer for writing content output
   User is responsible for closing the writer
+- `latest` _bool, optional_ - GET the latest object version from the associated remote bucket
+- `byte_range` _str, optional_ - Specify a specific data segment of the object for transfer, including
+  both the start and end of the range (e.g. "bytes=0-499" to request the first 500 bytes)
+- `blob_chunk_size` _str, optional_ - Utilize built-in blob-downloader with the given chunk size in
+  IEC or SI units, or "raw" bytes (e.g.: 4mb, 1MiB, 1048576, 128k;)
+- `blob_num_workers` _str, optional_ - Utilize built-in blob-downloader with the given number of
+  concurrent blob-downloading workers (readers)

 **Returns**: